KuhlTime/bachelor-thesis/content/04_technology.md

 As the name "Automated Testing" implies automated testing scripts can be written to validate the operability and correct behavior of a software system.
 Instead of checking the functionality of a system manually on every change made to the codebase testing scripts will check defined conditions on their own.
 In practices like Continuous Integration ((+CI)) and Continuous Delivery ((+CD)) where code commits are pushed frequently to production automated testing ensures no bugs find its way into the deployment. @rehkopf_automated

-In the most popular testing framework for JavaScript "Jest" a test might be written as such.
-Should someone change the behavior of the summation `sum` function the automated test will fail, and the developer will be notified.
+In the most popular testing framework for JavaScript "Jest" a test might be written as such:

 ```javascript
 test('adds 1 + 2 to equal 3', () => {